S3-working-group/s3-practical-guide/docs/all.md

 -   Add your name to those _requirement cards_ you have experience with, or ideas how to address, so that later in the process people can consult with you if helpful.
 -   Consider adding names of people who are not present if you think they would have a valuable contribution to make.
 -   Write the name(s) of these people at the bottom of the _requirement card_.
--   Adding your name to a card in this step, doesn’t mean you’re taking responsibility for the requirement, only that you’re able and willing to contribute to finding a solution if that’s helpful later.
+-   Adding your name to a card in this step, doesn't mean you're taking responsibility for the requirement, only that you're able and willing to contribute to finding a solution if that's helpful later.

 ###### 5. Identify Domains